jonathansansok/jonathansansok/README.md

 Hi there, I'm Jonathan! 👋

 I'm a  🎧 sound engineering

 📖 I’m currently learning Full Stack Development on Coder-House
-    and sound engineering on In.Ar.Tec.

 💓 ReactJs is my best friend

 👯 I’m looking to collaborate with other content creators